harkwell/khallware/README.md

 =================
 Overview
 ---------------
-Access or modify your contact lists, photo albums, music library, GPS destinations, website URL collections, calendar events, blog entries and video library in one location organized and grouped by simply tagging them with a word or phrase.
-Later, search across all content or choose that favorite tag from a list.
-Watch the RSS feed for new content posted by others.
+Create and maintain photo albums, music playlists, GPS coordinates, website URL collections, calendar events, contact lists, blog entries and video libraries in one location organized and grouped with tags.
+Later, perform searches across all content or browse that favorite tag from a list.
+Also, watch the RSS feed for new content posted by others.

 Serve the electronic content you might be tempted to put on facebook.
 This android and web-based application groups entities with tags (photos, bookmarks, music, video, kml, etc.).
-Your friends and relatives can register and be placed into groups provisioning them with the content.
-They may also upload some of their own up to an individually customized limit and secure it by group.
+Your friends and relatives can register and be placed into groups that collate the content.
+They may also upload some of their own files (up to a customized, set limit) and secure it by group.
 One may browse new content when posted via RSS.
 Contact lists and calendar entries may be managed from any android based phone.
 Videos, photos and playlists are also available.

 Khallware utilizes: Android, Bootstrap, JQuery, Javascript, HTTP, Mime, Json, Java8, REST/JAX-RS, Jackson, ORMLite, JDBC, c3p0 and Mysql.
 Testing is